|Insa-dong Art Street (인사동 고미술거리)|

-Over forty percent of the nation’s antique stores are clustered in the Insa-dong area, and sell more valuable antiques compared to any other place in Korea.
-The price of valuables and souvenirs in this area can range from 10,000 won to some hundred million won.
-Most of the stores sell old books, pictures and calligraphy, but among the antiques sold there are old pictures, pottery, wooden containers and jewelry.
+Over forty percent of the nation’s antique stores are clustered in the Insa-dong area, and they sell more valuable antiques compared to any other places in Korea.
+The price of the valuables and souvenirs in this area can range from 10,000 won to some hundred million won.
+Among the antiques sold there are old pictures, pottery, wooden containers and jewelry.
 There is a variety of artwork varying from earthenware of the Unified Silla Era to white pottery of the Joseon Era.
 Foreigners from all over the world including Japan, China, France, and America frequent Insa-dong to witness a truly traditional Korean atmosphere.

 Prices range greatly depending on the customers and the items.
 Old books are usually popular among the Japanese and Chinese tourists who can identify Hanja (Chinese characters).
 Antique books are purchased by many visitors, from history professors to antique collectors, at prices varying from 10,000 won to 30,000 won.
-Highly valued items are not sold and even if they are displayed in the store, shopkeepers do not intend to sell them.
-Archaeology and history books are the most popular books.
-Some items are priceless so shopkeepers often name their own price, but keep in mind that some stores use price tags.
+Highly valued items are not sold and even if they are displayed in the store, as some shopkeepers do not intend to sell them.
+Archaeology and history books are the most popular selections.
+Some items are priceless so shopkeepers often name their own price, but keep in mind that some stores do have price tags to indicate products for sale.
 Tongmungwan is a representative store selling old books and has been run by a family for three generations.
 When you enter this small bookstore, you can see old books packed in rows.
 This bookstore was originally opened by the grandfather of the current shopkeeper, and is living proof of Insa-dong’s long-standing history.
 This is definitely a place worth visiting even if you do not intend to make a purchase.

 Traditional Korean ceramic ware is the main artwork Insa-dong has to offer.
 It is also the most popular item among tourists.
 Ceramic ware can be used in everyday life and many also consider it an essential decorative item.
 Ever since Queen Elizabeth I of England visited Insa-dong in April 1999 and praised the beauty of the ceramic art forms, many tourists from all over the world, including Europe, America, and Japan have become interested in them.
 Prices may start at 10,000 won, but can cost you up to some 10 million won.
 The most popular ceramic ware are pottery in the shape of a gourd bottle, costing anywhere from 100,000 won to 200,000 won.
 Keep in mind that the finer ceramic ware boast a clear color and have a clear resonant sound when tapped with the tip of your fingernail.

 Famous shops include ‘Park Young Suk Yo’ where Queen Elizabeth paid a visit and ‘Haedong Godoja.’
-The main artwork on offer are common porcelain ware that have been recrafted, and pots of the Chosun Era.
+The main artwork offered are the common porcelain ware that have been recrafted, and pots of the Joseon Era.
 ‘Haedong Godoja’ is known for selling the best quality ceramic ware.

 ‘Goseohwa’ (old paintings and calligraphic arts) is another main form of artwork offered in Insa-dong.
 There are shops selling old artwork along with oriental paintings, as well as modern paintings.
 Shops such as Dongmundang and Gonghwarang display and sell old paintings along with calligraphic works.